cmccurley/minimal-mistakes/_posts/2019-12-28-Student-of-the-Week-2018.md

 excerpt:  "We taught K-12 students about Machine Learning and Remote Sensing!"
 ---

 I was named the University of Florida ECE Graduate Student of the Week in October 2018!
-Along with this recognition, I was asked to present my research at the ECE Student Council general body meeting.
+Along with this award, I was asked to present my research at the ECE Student Council general body meeting.

-I am thankful for this recognition and chance to share my research!
+I am thankful for this recognition and the chance to share my research!